 The Feature That Nothing Else Replicates

 Lots of tools can check your grammar.
 A few can flag overused words or measure readability.
-But Marlowe does something I haven’t seen anywhere else in the author tool ecosystem: genre-specific bestseller benchmarking.
+But Marlowe does something I haven’t seen anywhere else in the author tool ecosystem.
+Genre-specific bestseller benchmarking.

 Marlowe doesn’t just analyze your manuscript in isolation.
 It compares your work against a database of novels that actually hit bestseller lists (New York Times entries with ten or more weeks on the charts), filtered by your specific genre across 22 fiction categories.
 It will tell you which published bestseller your manuscript most closely resembles, broken down by word choice, pacing, themes, and structural patterns.

 Dr. Jockers says the current system achieves 93-95% accuracy predicting commercial viability.
 Whether that number makes you excited or skeptical probably says something about your relationship with data.
 Either way, it’s a type of feedback that simply doesn’t exist anywhere else.
+And that’s kind of wild when you think about it.

 This isn’t “your book is like The Hunger Games because they’re both sci-fi.”
 The comparison is granular.
 Marlowe can tell you the matching percentage across specific metrics and explain why it drew the comparison.
 That level of transparency sets it apart from tools that give you a score without showing the math.